Standing for legislative elections

 Ineligible persons

-The following are not eligible to stand for legislative election:
+You are not eligible to stand for legislative election if:

-• persons stripped of their eligibility following a conviction;
+• you are stripped of your eligibility following a conviction;

-• persons stripped of their right to vote following a conviction;
+• you are stripped of your right to vote following a conviction;

-• individuals who have been convicted of criminal offences;
+• you have been convicted of a criminal offence.

 Persons whose professions render them ineligible

-The following categories of people may not be elected to the Chamber of Deputies:
+You may not be elected to the Chamber of Deputies if you:

-• civil servants, employees or workers paid by the State, by a public-sector establishment subject to government supervision, by a commune or association of communes, or by a public-sector establishment under the supervision of a commune, or agents paid by the Luxembourg National Railway Company (Société nationale des chemins de fer luxembourgeois);
+• are a civil servant, an employee or worker paid by either the State or by a public-sector establishment subject to government supervision, or by a commune or association of communes, or by a public-sector establishment under the supervision of a commune, or an agent paid by the Luxembourg National Railway Company (Société nationale des chemins de fer luxembourgeois);

-• members of the executive branch or of the Council of State, unless they agree to resign in the event that they are elected to the Parliament;
+• are a member of the executive branch or of the Council of State, unless you agree to resign in the event that you are elected to the Parliament;

 If a deputy accepts an assignment, employment or mission that is incompatible with their mandate as deputy, they are automatically stripped of that mandate.